Annbot/loopback-example/README.md

 ##Overview

 This README provides a complete reference for all demo apps for LoopBack.
-Before starting, make sure you:
+Make sure you:

 - Familiarize yourself with the [terminology](#terminology) we use in all demos
 - Complete each ["Getting started" tutorial](#getting-started) in the listed order